opencobra/optlang/paper/paper.md

 # Summary

-Optlang is a Python package implementing a modeling language for solving mathematical optimization problems, i.e. maximizing or minimizing an objective function over a set of variables subject to a number of constraints.
+Optlang is a Python package implementing a modeling language for solving mathematical optimization problems, i.e., maximizing or minimizing an objective function over a set of variables subject to a number of constraints.
 It provides a common native Python interface to a series of optimization tools, so different solver backends can be used and changed in a transparent way.